15 BEST Hiking Poles To Save Your Knees

 Tips

 Most hiking pole tips are made from carbide steel, which gives you a secure grip on wet surfaces and loose dirt.
-However, you can also opt for added rubber, which will provide you with a quieter gait and cause less damage to the trail.
+However, you can also opt for added rubber, which will provide a quieter gait and cause less damage to the trail.

 Extended Handle